 Today, the tulip is more modestly regarded as the unofficial national flower of the Netherlands.
 On the list of ‘most Dutch things,’ it’s right up there with wooden shoes, cheese and coffee shops.
 Since its introduction to the country in the 16th Century, the tulip has become one of the leading exports in the Dutch economy.

 This is why, in 1949, the small town of Lisse in the “bulb district” of South Holland decided to play host to an open-air flower exhibition of massive proportions.
-Under the auspices of the then mayor, the grounds of a nearby castle were repurposed to become the site of the biggest and most famous tulip festival in the world.
+Under the auspices of the then-mayor, the grounds of a nearby castle were repurposed to become the site of the biggest and most famous tulip festival in the world.

 The grounds of Keukenhof used to form part of the nearby castle’s kitchen gardens, which is how it earned its name – “keuken” is Dutch for kitchen.
 It is now one of the largest formal gardens in Europe.
 Keukenhof covers 32 hectares with various flowers and over 7 million bulbs are planted each year to produce the stunning, kaleidoscopic landscape.
 Tulips cover the greatest area and are the focus of the festival, but you’ll also find beautifully arranged hyacinths, daffodils and crocuses.

 Today, the garden has been organized into several exhibits that showcase the tulips in their context as part of Dutch and world history.
-There are several national gardens, such as the English and Japanese gardens, that feature characteristics typically associated with each country’s horticultural traditions.
+There are several national gardens, such as the English and Japanese gardens, which feature characteristics typically associated with each country’s horticultural traditions.

 The main attractions, however, are the truly Dutch incarnations of the flower.
 The vastly varied landscape features several areas dedicated to the presentation of historic strains of Dutch tulip.
 These ‘pavilions’ focus on different aspects of the tulips’ history, from its earliest beginnings in the Netherlands to the experimental breeds on the cutting edge of today’s tulip mania.